vhr1975/GenAI-Tutorial/README.md

 # GenAI-Tutorial 🤖

-Welcome to the GenAI LLM Tutorial!
-In this tutorial, you'll learn how to use OpenAI's Generative Artificial Intelligence Language Model (GenAI LLM) to generate text.
+Welcome to the GenAI Tutorial repository!
+In this repository, you'll find tutorials on how to use OpenAI's Generative Artificial Intelligence Language Model (GenAI LLM) to generate text.

+## Tutorials Included 📚

+This repository contains the following self-contained tutorials:

+1. **Chroma QA Chat**: Learn how to build a question-answering chatbot using GenAI LLM.
+2. **OpenAI Chat**: Explore how to create a chatbot using GenAI LLM for various conversational tasks.
+3. **RAG**: Understand how to use Retrieval-Augmented Generation (RAG) with GenAI LLM for enhanced text generation.
+4. **Resume Chat**: Dive into building a chatbot that generates resumes based on user input.

 ## Getting Started 🚀